aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 top of the file

 In the original AWS account with the main Fabric network:
+* Edit the file `remote-org/scripts/copy-tofrom-S3.sh`, and add the new org to the ENV variable at the top of the file

+In the original AWS account with the main Fabric network:
 * Edit the file `remote-org/step3-create-channel-config.sh`, and add the new org and domain to the two ENV variables at the top of the file